segejung/Web-Data-Scraper/GroupProject/Docs/UseCaseModel.md

             - List of number of times the board was reset displays.
             - List of the number of words entered in the game displays.
             - User selects game score from the list and views the settings for that game's board size, number of minutes, and the highest scoring word played in the game.
-        - User views word statistics.
+        - Player views word statistics.
             - List of words displays.
             - Number of times words have been used displays.